Measurements of magnetization on the Sierpi\'{n}ski carpet: Conclusions and Discussions

 \section{Conclusions and Discussions}

 We have investigated the phase transition of the ferromagnetic Ising model on the Sierpi\'{n}ski carpet.
 The numerical procedures in the HOTRG method are modified, so that they fit the recursive structure in the fractal lattice.
-We have confirmed the presence of the second order phase transition, which is located around $T_{\rm c}^{~} =1.4783(1)$, in accordance with the previous studies~\cite{Carmona, Monceau1, Monceau2, Pruessner, Bab}.
-The global behavior of the entire system captured by the free energy per site $f^{(\infty)}_{~}$ exhibits the presence of a very weak singularity at $T_{\rm c}^{~}$, as we observed in Ref.~\onlinecite{2dising}.
+We have confirmed the presence of the second order phase transition, which is located around $T_{\rm c}^{~} \approx {1.478}$, in accordance with the previous studies~\cite{Carmona, Monceau1, Monceau2, Pruessner, Bab, Bab2}.
+Notably, the HOTRG method used in this study achieved numerical convergence of physical observables with $k \sim 35$ iterative extensions (generations) of the system, which is significantly higher than the maximum value of $k \leq 8$ reached by Monte Carlo studies.
+This demonstrates the effectiveness of the HOTRG method for studying phase transitions on fractal lattices.
+Moreover, the global behavior of the entire system captured by the free energy per site $f^{(\infty)}_{~}$ exhibits the presence of a very weak singularity at $T_{\rm c}^{~}$, as we observed in Ref.~\onlinecite{2dising}.

 What is characteristic of this fractal lattice is the position dependence in the local magnetization $m( T )$ and local energy $u( T )$.
 For example, we find that the critical exponent $\beta$ differs by a couple of orders of magnitude, which corresponds to the fact that the measured magnetization depends on position, where the impurity tensor is placed on the fractal-lattice.
 A key feature appears in the local energy $u_{\rm Y}^{~}( T )$, where we deduce a sharp peak in its temperature derivative, $c_{\rm Y}^{~}( T )$; contrary to the smooth behavior in $c_f^{~}( T )$, being the averaged specific heat.
 Intuitively, such position dependence would be explained by the density of sites around the pinpointed location.
 Around the site Y, the spins are interconnected more densely than those around the boundary sites A and B in Fig.~\ref{fig:Fig_5}.
 One might find a similarity with the critical behavior on the Bethe lattice\cite{Baxter,p4hyper}, where the singular behavior is only visible deep inside the system, whereas the free energy is represented by an analytic function of $T$ for the entire lattice.
+Lastly, let us also mention that the position dependence of the critical exponents we observed in this study is analogous to the surface critical behavior captured by boundary tensor network methods in Refs.~\onlinecite{btrg, btnr}.